davidedg/QRadar-notes/LVM_expanding/lvm-on-loop.md

 1 - Allocate space and setup loop device
 ----------------------

-Uee some free space on /recovery/
+Use some free space on /recovery/

     lofile=/recovery/lvm-addon-1.looplvm
     fallocate -l 5G "$lofile"